kalpeshj888/serverless-patientapp/README.md

 Each Request item include following fields:

-patientId - Id of patient making the request timestamp  - timestamp of when requets was made requestId - request Id for the request requestDescription - description of the request requestFileURL - file URL of document associated with the request
+patientId - Id of patient making the request timestamp  - timestamp of when request was made requestId - request Id for the request requestDescription - description of the request requestFileURL - file URL of document associated with the request